MassinissaGhoul/Hangman-game/README.md

 # Hangman-game
-a hangman who i made it in 4 days
+a hangman in python with a shrek for winners you can change the words liste by typing his name at the first inpute . i made it in 4 days